Leonardo-Rocha/Xpp-Compiler/README.md

 # Language Description

-## Tokens *TODO*: TRANSLATE THIS PART AND ADD MORE DESCRIPTION:
+## Tokens:

 1. Identifiers (ID): A sequence of letters numbers and underscores.
-THe first character must be a letter or underscore.
-Differentiates upper case and lower case;
+The first character must be a letter or underscore.
+Differentiates uppercase and lowercase;
-2. Números inteiros (INTEGER_LITERAL): uma sequência de dígitos decimais, que denotam o número inteiro correspondente;
+2. Integers Numbers (INTEGER_LITERAL): a sequence of decimal digits that denotes a corresponding integer.
-3. Operadores (OP): <, >, <=, >=, +, −, ∗, /, %, =, == e ! =;
+3. Operators (OP): <, >, <=, >=, +, −, ∗, /, %, =, == and !=;
-4. Separadores (SEP): (, ), [, ], {, }, ;, . e ,;
+4. Separators (SEP): (, ), [, ], {, }, ;, . and ,;
-5. Literais do tipo string são delimitados por “ e ”.
+5. String literals are delimited by “ and ”.
-6. Comentários: os comentários devem ser ignorados.
-Existem dois tipos: comentário de linha (iniciado com // e indo até o final da linha) e comentário de bloco (iniciado com /∗ e encerrado em ∗/ sem aninhamentos);
+6. Comments: the comments must be ignored.
+There are two types: single-line(started with // and going until the end of the line) and multi-line(started with /* and ended with */ without nesting).

-## Keywords
+## Reserved Keywords

-class, extends, int, string, break, print, read, return, super, if, else, for, new, constructor
+class, extends, int, string, break, print, read, return, super, if, else, for, new, constructor.

 # Documentation
-##*TODO*: Insert correct URL.
+## *TODO*: Insert correct URL.

 [JavaDoc API](insert_the_url_here)